Gordon Hirabayashi: Post-war career

 After the war, he went on to earn B.A., M.A. and Ph.D. degrees in sociology from the University of Washington.
-He taught in Beirut, Lebanon and Cairo, Egypt, before settling at the University of Alberta in Canada in 1959, where he served as chair of the sociology department from 1970 until 1975 and continued to teach until his retirement in 1983.
-As a sociologist he did studies of Jordan and the Doukhobors in British Columbia, Egyptian village political awareness, Jordanian social change, and Asian-Americans.
+He taught in Beirut, Lebanon and Cairo, Egypt, before settling at the University of Alberta in Canada in 1959, where he served as chair of the sociology department from 1970 until 1975.
+He continued to teach until his retirement in 1983.
+As a sociologist, he conducted studies of Jordan and the Doukhobors in British Columbia, Egyptian village political awareness, Jordanian social change, and Asian-Americans.
 He was an active member of Canadian Yearly Meeting of the Religious Society of Friends (Quakers).
-After retirement he was active on behalf of human rights.
+After retirement, he continued to support causes for human rights.

 Hirabayashi died on January 2, 2012, at age 93, in Edmonton, Alberta.
 He had been diagnosed with Alzheimer's disease 11 years earlier.

 Conviction overturned

-Soon after retiring, Hirabayashi received a call that would prove consequential.
-Peter Irons, a political science professor from the University of California, San Diego, had uncovered documents that clearly showed evidence of government misconduct in 1942—evidence that the government knew there was no military reason for the exclusion order but withheld that information from the United States Supreme Court.
-With this new information, Hirabayashi's case was reheard by the federal courts, and in 1987 the Court of Appeals for the Ninth Circuit granted a writ of coram nobis which overturned his criminal conviction (Hirabayashi v.
-United States (1987)).
+Soon after retiring, Hirabayashi received a call from Peter Irons, a professor of political science at the University of California, San Diego.
+Irons told Hirabayashi that he had uncovered documents revealing government misconduct in justifying the relocations when challenged.
+These documents showed that the government knew in 1942 there was no military reason for the exclusion order but misrepresented and withheld that information from the United States Supreme Court.
+With this new evidence, Hirabayashi was able to reopen his case in the United States District Court for the Western District of Washington, which ordered that one of Hirabayashi's two convictions be vacated.
+On appeal, the Court of Appeals for the Ninth Circuit held that both convictions were invalid and directed the issuance of a writ of coram nobis.